cloverfield-tools/prod-module-boilerplate/docs/contributing/index.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->
 - [Versions: Release Names vs Version Numbers](versions/index.md)

+## Reporting bugs

+Bug reports should contain the following information:

+* Summary: A brief description.
+* Steps to reproduce: How did you encounter the bug?
+Instructions to reproduce it.
+* Expected behavior: How did you expect it to behave?
+* Actual behavior: How did it actually behave?
+* Screenshot or animated gif: If possible, attach visual documentation of the bug.
+* References: Links to any related tickets or information sources.

+### Example

+Here's a [real issue](https://github.com/woothemes/woocommerce/issues/8563#issue-94518347) to demonstrate.

 ## Getting Started